 - Our AVID program sends first-generation college students to U.Va., Howard, and many more top universities.

 Even so, we see persistent achievement differences — often along lines of race and socioeconomic status — in areas such as standardized testing, diploma type earned, enrollment in advanced classes, and more.
 We are committed to addressing these disparities.
+What are we working for?
+Education equity, when all children receive what they need to develop to their full academic and social potential.

 - On October 16, 2018, ProPublica and The New York Times published an article about educational disparities in Charlottesville City Schools.
 To learn more about our response to the article and to further explore the issues raised by the article, click here.